JPL11/Embedded-Software/PIC/Assembly Language implementation with DIP switches, LED and subroutines for boolean logics /README.md

 The first part implements a basic program to input a member from the DIP switches, takes its 1's complement and display the results out to the LEDs.
 The 4 switches connected to PORT A are used to set a number.
 The content is read and masked in the lower 4-digit and stored in to the variable InB.
 The result is displayed on PORT C using 'COMF', 'MOVWF' and 'MOVFF' instructions.
 It shows the 1's complement of the number specified by the DIP switches.

+## PART B)

+The same operation as part a) is added but a test condition is added.
+The test is added after the completion of the Complement operation.
+The Zero (Z flag) is set through the use of the instruction BZ.
+If Z flag is 1, BZ will force a jump to a label where PORTE bit 1 is set to 1.
+If Z flag is 0, the instruction just below the BZ instruction will be executed.

+## PART C)

+A new operation is implemented to add two numbers.
+The routine developed in part b) is copied to add codes and read a second input from PORTA and stored into the variable 'In_A' and stored the result into 'Result'.
+The result is displayed into PORT C and shown on the 5 LEDs.
+The fifth LED of PORT C shows the overflow of the result of the addition of two 4-bit numbers.

+## PART D)

+The ADD operation on part c) is replaced by doing the 'OR' operation with the instruction 'ORWF     f, W'.

+## PART E)

+The ADD operation on part c) is replaced by doing the 'XOR' operation with the instruction 'XORWF     f, W'.

+## PART F)

 ## License

     Copyright [2023] [Jacky Li]